 Are you hesitant to try nighttime elimination communication?
 These tips can help you ease into pottying your baby at night.
-You may just find that practicing EC is easier at night than during the day!
+You may even find that practicing EC is easier at night than during the day!
 There are far fewer distractions competing for your little one's attention during the dark of night than during the wakeful daytime hours.

 One key piece of information that made nighttime and nap time elimination communication easier for me was knowing that babies tend not to pee while in a deep sleep.
 If you respond to your baby as soon as he starts to toss and turn, wiggle, whimper, or otherwise rouse from sleep, chances are that he will still be dry.